-In teaching talking & listening, a Curriculum for Excellence outcome or outcomes(s) is the specific focus for a term.
+In teaching talking and listening, a Curriculum for Excellence outcome or outcomes(s) is the specific focus for a term.

-Our children are of course talking & listening everyday across the curriculum, and for a variety of purposes but the skills of the specific talking

-& listening outcome(s) will be explicitly taught in literacy lessons and reinforced throughout the curriculum.
+Our children are, of course, talking and listening everyday across the curriculum, and for a variety of purposes, but the skills of the specific talking and listening outcome(s) will be explicitly taught in literacy lessons and reinforced throughout the curriculum.

-Explicit links between reading, writing and talking & listening are also made where possible.
-E.g. children may read a persuasive text, which links to persuasive writing, which leads on to children perhaps participating in a persuasive talk.
+Explicit links between reading, writing and talking and listening are also made where possible.
+For example, children may read a persuasive text, which links to persuasive writing, which leads on to children perhaps participating in a persuasive talk.
 By planning in this way children see how their learning is linked and also learn how to transfer taught skills into different situations.

-Modeling is a large aspect to the teaching of talking & listening.
+Modeling is a large aspect to the teaching of talking and listening.
 Children should be exposed to a wide range of audio and visual texts which reinforce the skills they are studying.
 Teachers should also model the explicit skills where possible.